vanillatyy1/20_Credit-risk-classification/README.md

 ## 1) Executive Summary:

 The credit risk classification project aimed at predicting the likelihood of loan defaults using machine learning models.
-We utilized logistic regression to analyze a dataset containing various financial attributes of borrowers.
+The logistic regression model is utilized to analyze a dataset containing various financial attributes of borrowers.
 The model achieved good accuracy and provided valuable insights into the prediction of both healthy and high-risk loans.
-However, further validation and potential exploration of alternative models,especially for high-risk loans predictions, are recommended to ensure practical applicability.
+However, further validation and potential exploration of alternative models, especially for high-risk loans predictions, are recommended to ensure practical applicability.

 **Links:**